maddevsio/comedian/README.md

 ### **Step 3**: Configure environmental variables

-Create `.env` file and add the following env variables there.
+Create `.env` file in the root directory and add the following env variables there.
 See .env.example for a reference:

 | Title | Description | Default | Optional? |
 | --- | --- | --- | --- |